While learning full stack web development, you may be wondering about the difference between the render and return methods in ReactJS

 The render method in ReactJS functional component is the default lifecycle method that returns a single child component to be rendered by the parent.
 It’s important to use this method when you want to return a component from a parent to a child.
 This will ensure that the child receives the correct data and state from the parent.

-When Not To Use The Render Method?
+When Not To Use The Render Method In React Js?

 There may be times when you don’t want to use the render method.
 For example, if you’re working with higher-order components, stateless functional components, or memorization there, you may not need to use it.